-- 1. Remove the I.V. pole from the storage trough under the litter and insert into the receptacle on the corner of the litter frame. - To raise the height of the pole, turn the knob (B) counterclockwise and pull up on the telescoping portion (A) of the pole to raise it to the desired height. - Turn the knob (B) clockwise to lock the telescoping portion in place.
+- 1. Remove the I.V. pole from the storage trough under the litter and insert into the receptacle on the corner of the litter frame. - 2.
+To raise the height of the pole, turn the knob (B) counterclockwise and pull up on the telescoping portion (A) of the pole to raise it to the desired height. - 3.
+Turn the knob (B) clockwise to lock the telescoping portion in place.

-- To avoid damage, the weight of the I.V. bags should not exceed 40 lb. - To avoid damage while transporting the stretcher, verify that the I.V. pole is at a low enough height to allow it to safely pass through door openings and under light fixtures. - Do not use the I.V. pole as a push/pull device because equipment damage could occur.
+- To avoid damage to the removable I.V. pole, the weight of the I.V. bags should not exceed 40 lb. - To avoid damage while transporting the stretcher, verify that the I.V. pole is at a low enough height to allow it to safely pass through door openings and under light fixtures. - Do not use the I.V. pole as a push/pull device because equipment damage could occur.